 Arch Coal is the second largest and one of the most productive operators of compliance and low sulfur coal mines in the United States.
-Including our operations, as of December 31, 2003, Arch Coal controlled approximately 2.9 billion tons of proven and probable coal reserves.
-As of December 31, 2003, Arch Coal had 27 operating mines.
-Arch Coal sold 100.6 million tons of coal in 2003.
+Including our operations, as of March 31, 2004, Arch Coal controlled approximately 2.9 billion tons of proven and probable coal reserves.
+As of March 31, 2004, Arch Coal had 27 operating mines.
+Arch Coal sold 100.6 million tons of coal in 2003 and 25.8 million tons of coal during the three months ended March 31, 2004.

 In addition to our operations, Arch Coal produces coal in Central Appalachia in the eastern United States.
-Arch Coal produces compliance and low sulfur coal exclusively, and 90% of its reserves are compliance quality or low sulfur.
+Arch Coal produces compliance and low sulfur coal exclusively, and approximately 90% of its reserves are compliance quality or low sulfur.
 Arch Coal supplied the fuel for approximately 6% of the electricity used in the United States in 2003.
 In the past six years, Arch Coal has increased its coal production from 36.7 million tons in 1997 to 94.0 million tons in 2003, primarily as a result of selective acquisitions as well as the strategic development of existing reserves.